rust-lang/rust/README.md

 You can also omit the patch version when specifying the MSRV, so `msrv = 1.30` is equivalent to `msrv = 1.30.0`.

-Note: `custom_inner_attributes` is an unstable feature so it has to be enabled explicitly.
+Note: `custom_inner_attributes` is an unstable feature, so it has to be enabled explicitly.

 Lints that recognize this configuration option can be found [here](https://rust-lang.github.io/rust-clippy/master/index.html#msrv)